 If the medical device has been placed on the market/put into service before 2 August 2027:

-If the AI system is subject to any significant changes in its design on or after 2 August 2027, EU AI Act obligations apply, including obligations for “Annex I high-risk AI systems”
+If the AI system is subject to any significant changes in its design on or after 2 August 2027, EU AIA obligations apply, including obligations for “Annex I high-risk AI systems”

 If the AI system is subject to any significant changes in its design before 2 August 2027: obligations for “Annex I high-risk AI systems” do not yet apply

-If the medical device is placed on the market/put into service on or after 2 August 2027, then EU AI Act obligations apply, including obligations for “Annex I high-risk AI systems”
+If the medical device is placed on the market/put into service on or after 2 August 2027, then EU AIA obligations apply, including obligations for “Annex I high-risk AI systems”

-Note: EU AI Act, Art.
-111 (2) gives provisions for high-risk AI systems already placed on the market or put into service and says that the EU AI Act applies to high-risk AI systems that are subject to significant design changes already as of 2 August 2026.
-However, because EU AI Act, Art.
-6 (1) only applies as of 2 August 2027 (as specified in EU AI Act, Art.
+Note: Article 111 (2) AIA gives provisions for high-risk AI systems already placed on the market or put into service and says that the EU AIA applies to high-risk AI systems that are subject to significant design changes already as of 2 August 2026.
+However, because EU AIA, Art.
+6 (1) only applies as of 2 August 2027 (as specified in EU AIA, Art.
 113 (c)), AI systems that are part of a medical device (or that are themselves medical devices) are not classified as high-risk AI systems prior to 2 August 2027, and therefore Art.
 111 (2) does not apply to them prior to 2 August 2027.
 It is, however, to be assumed that Article 111 (2) applies to such “Annex I high-risk AI systems” by analogy, i.e. for significant changes on or after 2 August 2027.

 Post-market monitoring

-What post-market surveillance requirements are outlined in the MDR and AI Act for MDAI?
+What post-market surveillance requirements are outlined in the MDR and AIA for MDAI?

-Both the MDR and AI Act mandate that manufacturers implement post-market surveillance systems to monitor the performance and safety of MDAI after they are placed on the market.
+Both the MDR and AIA mandate that manufacturers establish and implement post-market monitoring and surveillance systems to monitor the performance and safety of MDAI after they are placed on the market.
 This includes systematic collecting and analysing data on device performance, risk analysis, adverse events assessment and reporting, and other safety-related issues, as well as taking appropriate corrective and preventive actions as necessary.
-Manufacturers must also implement a vigilance system, report adverse events and other safety-related information to regulatory authorities and users as required (MDR, Article 83; AI Act, Article 61).
-Manufacturers must regularly update their risk management and compliance strategies based on real-world data and regulatory feedback.
+Manufacturers must also implement a vigilance system, report adverse events and other safety-related information to regulatory authorities and users as required (Article 83 MDR; Article 72 AIA ).
+Manufacturers must regularly update their risk and quality management systems and compliance strategies based on post-market monitoring and regulatory feedback.

-How do the MDR/IVDR and AI Act mandate continuous performance monitoring mechanisms for MDAI?
+How do the MDR/IVDR and AIA mandate continuous performance monitoring mechanisms for MDAI?

 The MDR/IVDR require manufacturers to establish post-market surveillance systems to monitor the performance and safety of medical devices and IVDs, including AI-enabled ones, after they are placed on the market (MDR, Article 83, IVDR Article 78).
-Similarly, the AI Act mandates systematic monitoring of AI system in real-world settings proportionate to the nature of the technology and the risks of the system, to ensure ongoing compliance with safety and performance standards (AI Act, Article 72 (post-market monitoring more appropriate)
+Similarly, the AIA mandates post market monitoring and post-market monitoring plan to actively and systematically collect, document, and analyse relevant data on the performance of high-risk MDAIs through their lifetime and ensure continuous compliance with requirements of Article 8 to 15 AIA (Article 72 AIA).
+The post-market monitoring system shall be proportionate to the nature of the technology and the risks of the system, to ensure ongoing compliance with safety and performance standards (Article 72 AIA).